UCL/PopChat-BE/README.md

     mvn spring-boot:run [-Djava.version=<Your Java Version>]
     ```
     * You can check the server is live by opening a browser on `http://localhost:8080/words/rhymes-with/bee`.
+    * When you run the code the system will automatically populate some data.
+Specifically it will:
+    	 - Load all the song JSON files into the songs database
+    	 - If there is no administrator user, it will create a new administrator and write their login credentials to the console
+    	 - If there is not AOuth2 client application, it will create a new application and write its credentials to the console

 1. Or run the tests

     ```bash
     mvn -Dspring.profiles.active=test [-Djava.version=<Your Java Version>] test
     ```

 ## Set up options